Our libraries are closed, but our eCollections and online resources are available 24/7.

 The Treaty of Waitangi has come to signify what both joins and divides Aotearoa.
 It had different meanings for those present at the 1840 signings.
 This difference of language only added to the complexities now woven around this crucial agreement.

-The Treaty is recognised as a founding document for New Zealand, one that frames discussion about the country's past, present and future.
+The Treaty is recognised as a founding document for Aotearoa, one that frames the discussion about the country's past, present and future.
 The nine sheets of the Treaty are shown, with a vivid account of their signing.

 This pukapuka (book) is an excellent way to digest and unravel the happenings around the time of the signing of Te Tiriti o Waitangi.
 Book 1 of 2.